pastly/move-and-seed/README.md

 	├── readme.txt
 	└── see-us-at-venue.txt

-You need to copy the script to wherever you will be using it.
+You may copy the script to wherever you will be using it.
 From inside `/downloads/free-artist-discography`, you will run

-	./movenseed.sh prework ./
+	./movenseed.sh --prework --here ./

 Or from anywhere you will run

-	./movenseed.sh prework /downloads/free-artist-discography
+	./movenseed.sh --prework --here /downloads/free-artist-discography

-Once finished (this could take a long time if the albums are very large), a new file will be in `/downloads/free-artist-discography` containing a list of all the files and their hashes.
-You are now free to move any of the files and folders to whever you want on the filesystem.
+Once finished (this could take a long time if the albums are very large), new files will be in `/downloads/free-artist-discography` containing a list of all the files and their hashes and sizes.
+You are now free to move any of the files and folders to whever you want.

 Let's say you personally like album1 and album2, so you put it in a directory to be later synced with your mp3 player.
 Album3 isn't so good, but your